BEST : A decision tree algorithm that handles missing values: Experiments : grades data set

 The data set mentioned in section \ref{ME} was analysed using BEST.
 Once again, the accuracy of the proposed algorithm is compared to other techniques that handle missing values.
 To begin, we predict if a student completes its program using its first year of courses and results.
 The data set contains 38842 observations.
 Our set of predictors consists of the number of credits attempted in all the departments and the average grade obtained in those respective departments.
-The number of credits is a numerical variable that serves as the gating variable for the respective average grade.
+The number of credits is a numerical variable that serves as the gating variable for the respective grade.
 If the number of credits attempted in a department is greater than 0 for every observation in a region then BEST acquires access to the grade variable.
 We have randomly sampled training sets of different sizes and used all the remaining observations to assess the accuracy.
-This process was repeated 50 times and we have averaged the results.
+This process was repeated 15 times and we have averaged the results.
 We did not include the single value imputation because we expect this technique to produce the same result as the SC approach since all predictors are numerical.
 We did not include the imputation produced by the mice package \cite{van11} as the package was incapable of handling the data set.
+Finally, we have used tables to show our results because with only 15 trials the Sina plots were not informative.